 Organisations that have run events here include Historic England, the National Heritage Training Group, the National Trust and the Society for the Protection of Ancient Buildings.

-Wake up to the characterful charm of this period property set in acres of parkland.
-Your room may be traditional in style or one of our more modern rooms.
+Stay with us and wake up to the characterful charm of this period property set in acres of parkland.
+Your room may be traditional or one of our more modern rooms.
 Rooms are in the main house or in the delightful old Vicarage onsite.
-In summer annexes in the grounds are also used.
-At the end of each day relax in the Historic Oak Hall or in the Steward's Bar with a book, drink or other participants.
+In summer, annexes in the grounds are also used.
+At the end of each day relax in the historic Oak Hall or in the Steward's Bar with a book, drink or other participants.

 UK immigration rules state that if you plan to engage in any kind of study while in the UK you should enter as a student and not as a tourist.